-- Food banks have become accustomed to the new level of increased demand, which they report has consistently been an average of nearly 60 percent more neighbors compared to the same time last year.
+- Food banks have become accustomed to the new level of increased demand, which they report has consistently been an average of nearly 60 percent more neighbors than last year.

 - From March 1 through Nov.
 30, the Feeding America network distributed an estimated 4.8 billion meals (5.9 billion pounds) to people facing hunger in the United States.

-- Just over 60 percent of food banks are accepting and in need of volunteers.
+- Just over 60 percent of food banks are accepting and need volunteers.